AUDIO VERSION: YouTube Podbean

 No, it’s not.
 For starters, Jesus is a God, not a human.
 He has no physical body or blood.
 When Jesus showed up in a human form in Israel, that was God wearing a costume.
 The God has power.
 His costume doesn’t.
 So when Christians today worship elements of the physical costume that Jesus the God once used—such as His body and blood—they’re just being idolatrous.
 We’re supposed to be worshiping God alone—not God plus a bunch of created things that we associate with Him.

 As we explained earlier, it is God who controls the activities of demons.
 Christians like to think they receive an extra measure of protection from God, but this simply isn’t true.
-God often allows demons to intensely harass Christians, so there’s nothing about being saved that guarantees that God won’t allow demons to come after you (see The Spiritual Benefits of Being Trampled by Demons).
+God often allows demons to intensely harass Christians, so there’s nothing about being saved that guarantees that God won’t allow demons to come after you.

 Q9: THEN HOW CAN I AVOID BEING HARMED IN AN EXORCISM SITUATION?